 For more details on NAC-AEP related applications, such as how NAC-AEP workshops can be customised, please visit here.

 WORDS GO ROUND brings writers into schools to meet and interact with students and teachers!

 Encompassing enriching talks and workshops by Singaporean and overseas writers, WORDS GO ROUND is a great opportunity for students and teachers to delve into the world of literature outside of the school curriculum.

 With programmes for pre-primary to Junior College students and teachers, WORDS GO ROUND is an event not to be missed!

 Visit here for more information.

-The enhanced AISS offers an expanded scope to enable schools to co-design a range of meaningful arts experiences that focus on working with arts professionals^ to achieve any of the following objectives:
+The scheme enables schools to co-design a range of meaningful arts experiences that focus on working with arts professionals^ to achieve any of the following objectives:

 - Deepen students’ understanding and appreciation of various art forms

-- Support non-arts, educational outcomes by using the arts as a tool / methodology (e.g. Addressing the needs of at-risk children & youth through the Arts; Teaching Character and Citizenship Education through the Arts)
+- Support broader educational outcomes by using the arts as a tool / methodology (e.g. addressing the needs of at-risk children and youth through the arts; teaching character and citizenship education though the arts, etc.)